programmerjake/libre-soc-wiki/simple_v_extension/sv_prefix_proposal.rst

 Additional Instructions
 =======================

-Add instructions to convert between integer types.
+* Add instructions to convert between integer types.

-Add instructions to `swizzle`_ elements in sub-vectors.
+* Add instructions to `swizzle`_ elements in sub-vectors.
 Note that the sub-vector lengths of the source and destination won't necessarily match.
+* Add instructions to transpose (2-4)x(2-4) element matrices.
+* Add instructions to insert or extract a sub-vector from a vector, with the index allowed to be both immediate and from a register (*immediate can be covered by twin-predication, register might be, by virtue of predicates being registers*)
+* Add a register gather instruction (aka MV.X: regfile[rd] =
+  regfile[regfile[rs1]])

+subelement swizzle example:

+    velswizzle x32, x64, SRCSUBVL=3, DESTSUBVL=4, ELTYPE=u8, elements=[0, 0, 2, 1]

 .. _swizzle: https://www.khronos.org/opengl/wiki/Data_Type_(GLSL)#Swizzling

-Add instructions to transpose (2-4)x(2-4) element matrices.

-Add instructions to insert or extract a sub-vector from a vector, with the index allowed to be both immediate and from a register (*immediate can be covered by twin-predication, register might be, by virtue of predicates being registers*)

-Add a register gather instruction (aka MV.X: regfile[rd] =
-regfile[regfile[rs1]])

 questions
 =========

 Moved to the discussion page (link at top of this page)

+TODO
+====

+Work out a way to do sub-element swizzling.